kaushikkmphitech/starter/README.md

-# node-starter
+# starter

-Welcome to node-starter.
+Welcome to starter.